spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.87	- Proper detection of amphibious ground units (was causing AAI to freeze on water maps)

+		- Prevent AAI from blocking buildqueues for combat units by requesting too many scouts

 AAI v0.869	- Added proper handling of resurrected units (however AAI does not build resurrectors atm)

 		- Fixed a bug that could prevent AAI from rebuilding destroyed factories

-AAI v0.868	- Added some unit specific combat behaviour: Units with high ranged weapons  will now try to keep enemies distant (if
-		  their turnrate is not too low)
+		- Added some unit specific combat behaviour: Units with high ranged weapons  will now try to keep enemies distant (if their turnrate is not too low)

 		- Added some new variables to mod config file: